 Which are the best hiking boots for trekking in Nepal?
 What are the things I should consider before buying a hiking boot?
 We hear these questions a lot and we are here to help you decipher which hiking boot is best for trekking in Nepal.

-Ever been in this situation?
-Not realizing that you chose the wrong shoes until it was too late to change them?
-This mistake can easily prevent you from finishing your objective and accomplishing your goal.
 The right footwear choice is the most crucial piece of gear needed while trekking in Nepal if you want to truly enjoy your hiking experience.
-A boot suitable for your level of activity with extra protection, more support, and additional cushioning is going to provide you with the lasting comfort you’ll need.
-Shoes are the most crucial part of the gear.
+A hiking boot suitable for your level of activity with extra protection, more support, and additional cushioning is going to provide you with the lasting comfort you’ll need.
+Hiking boots are the most crucial part of the gear for trekking in Nepal.

 Having the appropriate boot for trekking and hiking in the Nepalese Himalayas is important for many reasons including; comfort, safety and maximizing efficiency to improve your chances of being successful on a given objective.
 Whether you are trekking to Everest Base Camp or Annapurna Base Camp, we will help you decipher which boots to consider for trekking in Nepal.
 Men’s hiking boots and women’s hiking boots are both found in the list below: